Chart Color Schemes

 While Warrawee retains a healthy unemployment rate of 3.8%, recent employment declines have impacted its national performance ranking

-Over the year ending September 2025, labour force levels increased by 0.2% while employment declined by 1.4%, resulting in a 1.6 percentage point rise in unemployment rate.
-In comparison, Greater Sydney saw employment grow by 2.1% and unemployment rise by 0.2 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years, with industry-specific projections suggesting Warrawee's employment could increase by 7.7% over five years and 15.2% over ten years.
+The area offers limited local employment opportunities.
+Over the year ending September 2025, labour force levels increased by 0.2% while employment declined by 1.4%, leading to a rise in unemployment rate by 1.6 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Warrawee's employment mix suggests local employment should increase by 7.7% over five years and 15.2% over ten years.

 Frequently Asked Questions - Employment